-When Feely left for Mongolia, he left to capture universal experiences that would appeal to massive audiences.
+When Feely left for Mongolia, he went to capture universal experiences that would appeal to massive audiences.
 He selected a range of different locations and captured Mongolian culture, the result of which was a compilation of photographs titled The Outsider.

-The Outsider captures Mongolia’s harsh landscapes and the day-to-day life of its inhabitants.
+The Outsider documents Mongolia’s harsh landscapes and the day-to-day life of its inhabitants.
 The project recorded the photographer’s journey between 2014 and 2015, where Feely managed to expertly present Mongolia as a poetic part of the globe characterized by mysticism and isolation.

-Of course, Feely is not the first photographer to travel to the distant land to cover its spirituality.
+Of course, Feely is not the first photographer to travel to a distant land to cover its spirituality.
 However, he managed to separate himself from the rest largely because he allowed himself to be influenced by his experiences as an outsider and a behavioral advisor.

 His photographs have a universal nature to them.
 Anyone from any part of the world can find them meaningful.
 They do not require any contextual information, an understanding of Mongolia’s cultural background, or the artist’s motivation to be understood.
 All audiences have to do is approach the photos with a sense of openness and they will be moved.